Windyera/Mathematics-Data-Pack/README.md

 ### Stack

 The stack used here have the same function to the stack in the field of computer technic.
-This stack have 16 sorts.
+The stack have 16 sorts.
 After full It can not store additional value **without** a Syntex Error unless pop a value from it.

-To store a value, put it in `math.buffer` then run `math:stack.push`.
+To store a value, put it in `math.buffer` then run `/function math:stack.push`.

-To get a value, run `math:stack.get_top`, the value will be seen in `math.buffer`.
+To get a value, run `/function math:stack.get_top`, the value will be seen in `math.buffer`.

-To get a value and remove it from the stack, run `math:stack.pop`, the value will be seen in `math.buffer` and a sort will be released.
+To get a value and remove it from the stack, run `/function math:stack.pop`, the value will be seen in `math.buffer` and a sort will be released.

 ## FAQ